newatoms/beta/_private/costumer-acquisition/strategy-costumer-acquisition.md

 # Strategy

 This document describes marketing communication tactics to approach content.supply customers.
-Here, we discus, talk about and add acquisition strategy.
+Here, we discuss, talk about and add acquisition strategy.
 Also, what can we offer them what should we communicate.

 ## Cold acquisition